sayrilamar/mctest/README.md

 # Selenium Test

-This project tests the following use case:
+This project tests the following scenario on MAC OS using Chrome browser:

 1. Start scenario on https://mailchimp.com/
 2. Navigate to MailChimps about page